 In Courchevel, the most expensive properties tend to be found in the highest villages and, as many of the piste-side plots here are already occupied up by hotels, ski-in ski-out properties are especially sought-after.

 One of the most popular resorts in the French Alps, Courchevel was named the 3rd best European ski destination in CN Traveler’s 2019 Readers’ Choice Awards.
-Its international appeal means that owning a property here not only allows you to have a home away from home in one of the chicest resorts in the Alps, but it is also an opportunity to generate strong rental yields.
+Its international appeal means that owning a property here not only allows you to have a home away from home in one of the chicest resorts in the Alps, but it also enables you to generate strong rental yields when you are not occupying the property yourself.
+The Alpine World Ski Championships will also have a significant impact on rental demand throughout the 14-day event as around 20,000 visitors per day will be heading to Courchevel and Méribel.
+See our Complete Guide to Renting Out Ski Property in the French Alps to learn how to reclaim the VAT from a new-build property in Courchevel and some tips for maximising rental income.

-Property prices in Courchevel continue to rise with an increase of 2.3% recorded in 2019 (UBS) and with regeneration plans in action to help the resort prepare for the World Ski Championships, there is strong potential for capital appreciation too.
+Property prices in Courchevel continue to rise with an increase of 2.3% recorded in 2019 (UBS) and with regeneration plans in action to help the resort prepare for the Alpine World Ski Championships, there is strong potential for capital appreciation.

 One of the most glamorous resorts in the French Alps, Courchevel was conceptualised by architect and avid-skier Laurent Chappis whilst he was held as a prisoner of war in Austria.
 Once liberated, Chappis was able to put his plans into action and Courchevel 1850 became the very first French ski resort to be created completely from scratch.
 At the time, other resorts were based around existing villages.